-Proposed law requires a nonstate entity, when applying for capital outlay funding, to provide documentation evidencing its ability to provide no less than 3% of the total requested amount of funding to be used exclusively for costs associated with the long-term maintenance of the project.
+Proposed law requires a nonstate entity, when applying for capital outlay funding for construction of a new project, to provide documentation evidencing its ability to provide no less than 3% of the total requested amount of funding to be used exclusively for costs associated with the long-term maintenance of the project.
 Failure to provide this documentation shall result in the project being deemed not feasible by the office of facility planning and control and the project not being included in the Capital Outlay Act.